MicroFish91/Data-Structures-Algorithms/Data_Structures/DoublyLinkedList/README.md

 ## get() \*

-Retrieve a node from the Linked List
+Retrieve a node from the Linked List based on its position (index)

 Edgecase: